emvouvakis/FuelPricesGreeceAPI/README.md

     <img src="https://github.com/emvouvakis/FuelPricesGreeceAPI/blob/main/imgs/step_function.png?raw=true" alt="definition">
 </p>

-## 🧪 Example Usage
+## 🧪 API Usage

 To use the Fuel Prices Greece API, you can make HTTP GET requests to the `/data` endpoint.
 Below is an example of how to fetch data using Python and the `requests` library.

 ## 🔑 API Key

-The API requires an `x-api-key` header for all requests.
+The API requires the provided `x-api-key` header for all requests.
 This is used to keep track of API calls and set limits.

 ### Example Code